sx1616039/simple2transformer/README.md

 # simple2transformer

-This is an implementation of the paper "A transformer-based deep reinforcement learning model for flexible job-shop scheduling problems"
+This is an implementation of the paper "A transformer-based deep reinforcement learning model for flexible job-shop scheduling problems with uncertainty"

 ## Requirements
 - python >=3.6    (python=3.6 in our environment)